Network Device Interface: History

 NewTek had previously created a predecessor of NDI called AirSend to get video from external devices into their TriCaster products.
 AirSend had been implemented by a number of character generator (CG) vendors including Vizrt and Chyron.
 In order to quickly bring these products into the NDI space, NewTek created a new driver to replace the existing AirSend driver, which could be installed on these existing AirSend-compatible devices, instantly converting them to NDI-compatible devices with no change required by the original CG vendors.

-BirdDog was an early adopter and in 2018 release Studio NDI, an ASIC implementation of NDI.
+BirdDog was an early adopter and in 2018 released Studio NDI, an ASIC implementation of NDI.
 BirdDog went on to deliver NDI PTZ cameras, along with a host of software applications.

-Another early adopter of NDI was VMix, a Windows-based vision mixer which offers NDI inputs and outputs.
-A significant increase in the NDI installed base came when live streaming application XSplit added support for NDI.
+Another early adopter of NDI was VMix, a Windows-based vision mixer that offers NDI inputs and outputs.
+A significant increase in the NDI installed base came when live-streaming application XSplit added support for NDI.

-Later in 2016, NewTek delivered NDI 2.0 which added features including support for service discovery across subnets.
-In April, Magewell announced seamless integration of their PCIe and USB capture devices, allowing access to any video source on the network.
-This solution created one of the most efficient broadcast video production scenarios possible with unlimited source choice and ubiquitous operating system compatibility.
+Later in 2016, NewTek delivered NDI 2.0, which added features including support for service discovery across subnets.
+In April, Magewell announced integration of their PCIe and USB capture devices, allowing access to any video source on the network.

 On 12 July 2017 NewTek announced NDI 3.0 which added multicast, NDI|HX and other new features, introducing support for specific PTZ Cameras with H.264 chipsets and updated firmware.

 In April 2018 at the NAB Show, Microsoft announced they had added NDI support to Skype for Content Creators.
-Other announcements at NAB2018 included NDI 3.5, and new NDI support from vendors including EVS and Avid.
+Other announcements at NAB in 2018 included NDI 3.5, and new NDI support from vendors including EVS and Avid.

 Version 3.4 of FFmpeg added input and output support for NDI when optionally compiled by the end-user to a non-open-source NewTek library.
-However, NewTek was later found to be redistributing pre-compiled binaries of FFmpeg that incorporated their non-opensource library in violation of the GNU General Public License, causing the FFmpeg project to remove NDI support from their codebase in March 2019.
+However, NewTek was later found to be redistributing pre-compiled binaries of FFmpeg that incorporated their non-open-source library in violation of the GNU General Public License, causing the FFmpeg project to remove NDI support from their code base in March 2019.

-In April 2019, ahead of NAB, NewTek announced the addition of Multi-TCP mode to NDI 4.0 which is reported to leverage hardware TCP acceleration present in silicon, assisting lower-spec processors with NDI transport.
+In April 2019, ahead of NAB, NewTek announced the addition of Multi-TCP mode to NDI 4.0 which uses hardware TCP offload engine present in silicon, assisting lower-spec processors with NDI transport.
 NDI 4.0 shipped in September 2019 to coincide with the IBC exhibition.